castoldi/mc-employee-api/README.md

 Check file [Employee.postman_collection.json] in the project docs folder in GitHub.

+## Database

-## This application uses a H2 in-memory database.
+This application uses a H2 in-memory database.

+Use below URL and login information to access the console.

 > http://localhost:8080/h2-console